POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/population_params.rst

     - ``True``

   * - ``RLO_orbit_at_orbit_with_same_am``
-    - | Binaries are circularized instaneously when RLO occurs and this
+    - | Binaries are circularized instantaneously when RLO occurs and this
       | option dictates how that is handled.
 If false, place
       | the binary in an orbit with separation equal to the binary's
       | separation at periastron.
 If true, circularize the orbit assuming